-Over the next 12-18 months, we expect KBN's profitability to be broadly in line with the levels posted in 2019 and 2018 with lending margins retuning to normal levels.
-However, there will be some negative pressure from lower returns on its liquidity portfolio following cumulative cuts by 150 basis points in Norges Bank's reference rate to a historic low of 0%.
-Further, KBN's green loans that are financed from the proceeds of green bond issuances are offered to borrowers at a discount of 10 basis points, which could put some pressure on its margins.
-Outstanding green loans amounted to 8% of gross loans as of September 2020, and the institution expects this share to increase.
+Over the next 12-18 months, we expect KBN's profitability to improve slightly but to remain below the levels posted in 2019 and 2018.
+The negative pressure from lower returns on its liquidity portfolio will ease due to the interest rate hike in September, and with another raise planned for December 2021.
+However, we expect continued competition from capital markets to limit the expansion in net interest margin.

+Further, KBN's green loans that are financed from the proceeds of green bond issuances are offered to borrowers at a discount of 10 basis points, which could put some pressure on its margins if not fully matched by cheaper funding.
+Outstanding green loans amounted to 9% of gross loans as of June 2021, and the institution expects this share to increase.

-KBN's financial flexibility is helped by strong operating efficiency.
-Operating expenses were maintained at a low 0.06% of total assets in 2019 and 0.05% in Q3 2020 (see Exhibit 6).
+KBN's financial flexibility is helped by strong operating efficiency with a cost to income ratio of 16%, up from 14% in 2020, and with operating expenses maintained at a low 0.05% of total assets in Q2 2021 (see Exhibit 6).
 KBN's low costs are consistent with its peers, and we think that expenses will remain low because of KBN's unchanged business model and efficient distribution.
-Higher expenses in recent quarters were associated with IT development costs and increased hiring-in of staff for the compliance function.
+The increase in expenses in recent years were associated with IT development costs and increased hiring of staff for the compliance function.